 Forget Mr. Right, perhaps a good butler is the man I’m really missing in my life.

 I spend an hour or so at the pool before the strong winds get the better of me and I head over to the beach area to see the view of the hotel from the Dubai coastline.
 The valet at the lobby entrance signals the golf cart and I am driven across the bridge to the beach.

-When I get back inside I wander the lobby taking in the visual overload of stunning views from every angle.
-There are dancing fountains with light shows, aquariums along the escalators and everyone – and I mean everyone – has a camera and is blindly wandering taking pictures.
+Back inside, I wander the lobby taking in the visual overload of stunning views from every angle.
+There are dancing fountains with light shows, aquariums along the escalators, and everyone – and I mean everyone – has a camera and is blindly wandering taking pictures.

 About half of the people in the lobby are dressed in traditional Saudi robes giving the place the feel of a Sheikh’s palace.
 It is almost impossible to stop taking pictures but I finally pull myself away from the lobby and adjourn to the top floor bar for a cocktail with a killer view.

 This morning I was happy to receive a call from Sayyora to say that she had extended my checkout until 7:00pm tonight.
 This is excellent news since my Gulf Air flight doesn’t depart for New Delhi until 10pm.

 I spend the day at the pool and the gym and then pack up a box to ship back home to lighten my luggage a bit.
 Everything I’ve bought so far, all the goodies from the Burj, and a few clothes I won’t need again are heading back to the US via slow boat.

 I need room for more shopping for the next few legs of the trip!